-How Do I Know if I Have Ingested Toxic Fumes from a Carpet Cleaner?
+How Do I Know If I Have Ingested Toxic Fumes from a Carpet Cleaner?

-Carpet cleaner poisoning symptoms include:
+Carpet cleaner poisoning symptoms include the following:

-- Sore throat, potentially leading to coughing fits.
+- Sore throat, leading to coughing fits.

-- Piercing headaches, potentially escalating to migraines.
+- Piercing headaches, escalating to migraines.

 - Trouble breathing and gasping for air.